TUdby/RSA-Educational/README.md

  <img src="imgs/8.
 ChineseRemainderTheorem/MultiplicationRule.png">
 </p>

-Using this rule, see if you can follow this:
+Using this rule, we show that squaring a number and reducing it mod n is the same thing as breaking the number apart, squaring it, and then reassembling it by CRT.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/ExponentWithCRT.png">
 </p>

-It's messy, but the diagram shows that taking the exponent on the number and breaking it apart is the same as first breaking it apart and taking it to the exponent (the logic can be generalized to any positive whole number exponent, not just squaring).
+Obviously, this logic can be generalized to any positive whole number exponent, not just squaring.
+Now we are ready for RSA.

 ## 9. RSA With CRT